uts/tariff-module/README.md

 # Tariff calculation for time series consumption data.

 ## Motivation
-Calculating tariff's is a common task for technoeconomic modelling, particularly in industries like energy and water.
+Calculating tariffs is a common task for technoeconomic modelling, particularly in industries like energy and water.

 The ts-tariffs library aims to provide convenient, easy-to-use tools for dealing with tariffs in modelling projects.